ArthurClemens/faceted_search/README.md

 ]
 ```

-The cast value can be any valid [Postgres data type](https://www.postgresql.org/docs/current/datatype.html).
-With non-standard types, results may vary.
+The cast value can be any valid [Postgres data type ⤴](https://www.postgresql.org/docs/current/datatype.html).

 As with Flop, multiple fields can be passed to `order_by` and `order_directions`.